Adding, changing and deleting data

 Name: Code, dtype: object

-Using map is a convenient way to perform element-wise transformations and other data cleaning operations.
+Using map is a convenient way to perform element-by-element transformations and other data cleansing operations.

 [8]: